astropy/astropy/docs/development/testguide.rst

 way we can automatically ensure that all doctest-like examples in our docstrings are correct.

-The Astropy test suite automatically detects and runs any doctests in the Astropy source code or documentation, or in affiliated packages using the Astropy test running framework.
+The Astropy test suite automatically detects and runs any doctests in the astropy source code or documentation, or in packages using the Astropy test running framework.
 For example doctests and detailed documentation on how to write them, see the full :mod:`doctest` documentation.

 .. note::